bl4de/research/raa-ransomware-analysis/README.md

 And not only RAA uses JavaScript for such things. @hasherezade recently described in details Locky ransomware downloader script, which is also created in JavaScript (see https://blog.malwarebytes.com/threat-analysis/2016/07/from-locky-with-love-reading-malicious-attachments/ )

+Also, obfuscation of JavaScript code in similar malware is insane.
+In "Return of Locky" blogpost (https://malcat.moe/?p=53) you can follow process of deobfuscation Locky ransomware code.
+JavaScript variables and function names can be refer in many ways - eg. object property identifier can be defined as concatenated string of mixed UTF, hexadecimal and plain text chunks, reverted, encoded and reverted once again.

+But one fact is very important here: every single JavaScript runtime environment needs JavaScript code in plaintext.
+That simply means it is **always** possible to get any JavaScript obfuscated code into something readable and executable in Node.js or web browser.

 ## Links, references